Wiki Editing Style Guide¶

 Creating a new page¶

 First search the wiki to determine if there is already a wiki page about your topic — it is better to improve an existing topic than create a near-duplicate!
-Also discuss it with the Wiki Editors Gitter channel or Wiki issue list.
+Also discuss it with the Wiki Editors on Discord or enter an issue in the Wiki issue list.

 Pages should be created in the /source/docs/ folder for your target wiki, given a “descriptive” name, and the file suffix “.rst”.
 Typically we use all lower case for filename, and separate words using “-” or “_”.
 For example: advanced-multicopter-design.rst.